LiliaFramework/Lilia/documentation/docs/libraries/lia.data.md

 **Purpose**

-Writes a list of entity tables to the database so they persist across restarts.
+Writes a list of entity tables to `lia_persistence`.
+Extra fields on entities are stored in dynamically created columns.
+The cache `lia.data.persistCache` is updated.

 **Parameters**